BEMEOW/bemeowapp/README.md

 ## **Overview**

-BEMEOW DApp aims to offer a seamless, perfomant and engaging interface to participate in the **$BEME token presale**, with additional features such as:
+BEMEOW App aims to offer a seamless, perfomant and engaging interface to participate in the **$BEME token presale**, with additional features such as:
 - **Music Player**: A curated Web3 experience showcasing our label's content.
 - **Swap Widget**: Powered by **Jupiter** for fast and efficient token swaps and intelligent preferences.
 - **Cross-Chain Bridge Widget**: Powered by **deBridge** for extended functionality and flexibility.